jdiii/item-catalog/README.md

 ## Security
 Login is via OAuth2 with your Google Account.
 A Google Account is required to create content.

-Cross-site request forgery attacks are prevented with a state token for endpoints that require a valid login.

 ## Permissions
 Anyone can view the companies and job listings for a company (/companies/) and (/companies/{{id}}/jobs).
 You must be logged in to create a category or post a job.
 You must be the creator of a company to edit or delete it, post jobs in it, or edit/delete the job postings.